Lakusan/invisnav/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 This Project can be compiled for Android 12.
-For a different Confiuguration change build settings.
+For a different Configuration change build settings.
-Otherwise you could stream to Unity Remote via USB.
+Otherwise you could stream to Unity Remote via US connected Device.
 </br>

 <!-- LICENSE -->
 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.
 </br>